 Studies have proven again and again that sleep is one of the most critical variables in staying healthy.
 If you don't get enough sleep or rest during irregular hours, your immune system will weaken, and you will become more likely to catch an illness along with several potentially devastating long-term effects.

 Getting that sleep, of course, can be challenging – mainly when you fly on red-eye.
 Still, it makes sense to plan, keep a routine as much as possible, and commit yourself to at least some down periods while in the air.
 Noise-canceling headphones can help block out distractions near you and help make the most out of your downtime.

 Speaking of flying: as it turns out, and as any frequent business traveler probably suspects, sitting still at high altitude can harm your body.
 You need regular movement, especially in the thin air, to avoid blood clots and other harmful health effects.

 Some small exercises can help you to keep moving even as you remain in your seat.
-Ankle lifts and rotations, muscle contractions, and arm stretches can all help your body without impacting or inconveniencing your fellow travelers.
+Ankle lifts and rotations, muscle contractions, arm stretches, and neck rolls can all help your body without impacting or inconveniencing your fellow travelers.

 8) Adjust Car Habits

 If your business travel occurs via car, some steps can help you stay healthy and active during long drives.
 First, avoid treating your seat like a lounge chair at home.
 Instead, adjust it to approximate your office chair, which should help you maintain a healthy posture.

 Other simple tips can help as well, such as emptying your back pockets to avoid tilting your hips to one side for long periods of time.
 Comfortable shoes, as well as healthy snacks, matter just as much as they do when you fly.
 Make frequent stops to get out and move a bit as you can.